barryclark/jekyll-now/reflection.md

 ## Please Read Important

 Looking at <a href="http://timurcatakli.github.io/">my personal site</a>, you will notice that I used a Bootstrap Grid System.
-I understand that this is against the instructions which I read in week-3.
+I understand that this is against the instructions.
 If this was to communicated in week-1 I wouldn't have done.

 But here is my take on this: